 On November 15, the country of Belgium celebrates it’s King, the monarchy and the sovereign.
 This holiday was first established in 1866, roughly 35 years after achieving independence from Holland, the last of the 13 overlords that dominated the country.
-Even though they were ruled by so many other countries, they never absorbed into them and were able to hold onto things that were culturally important, one of them being beer.
+Even though they were ruled by so many other countries, they never absorbed into them and were able to hold onto things that were culturally important, one of them Belgian-style beers.

 The history of Belgian brewing is about as complex and dramatic as the country’s history itself.
 In Tasting Beer, Randy Mosher explains that, “As the foreign princes came and went, people tried to hold onto things they felt were truly Belgian.
 Beer is as pure as it gets in that regard, and taxation aside, foreign potentates usually left it alone, as an adequate supply of beer helps to cool the embers of discontent.”